PlanQK/planqk-platform-docs/src/tutorials/tutorial-qiskit.md

 ::: tip NOTE
 Executing your Qiskit code on the PlanQK platform may lead to execution costs depending on selected backend and number of shots.
-Please find an overview about the costs for each backend [here](../docs/service-platform/pricing.md).
+Please find an overview about the costs for each backend on [our pricing page](https://platform.planqk.de/pricing).
 :::